OpenDroneMap/NodeMICMAC/README.md

                         generation routine similar to Photoscan.
-  --camera-cloud        Creates a sparse point cloud with camera positions --image-footprint     Creates a point cloud and geojson with image footprints --version             Displays version number and exits.
+  --camera-cloud        Creates a sparse point cloud with camera positions --image-footprint     Creates a point cloud and geojson with image footprints --ccd-width <float>   The CCD sensor width in millimeters (mm).
+Example:
+                        6.17
+  --ccd-height <float>  The CCD sensor height in millimeters (mm).
+Example:
+                        4.55
+  --version             Displays version number and exits.

 ```